bitsofcotton/bitsofcotton/README-shadow.md

 So my machine with some suspicious prediction result means the status out of the status length effects with the condition statistically illegal, non continuous, even no stable invariants defined in the range.

+My machine must be infected, even if we install with pursue near real time latest release with checking sign and hash on binary from CD-set I have.